Pro/ENGINEER

 Course Duration: 16 Hours

-Tuition: $1500.00 US
+Tuition: $1500.00 USD

 Overview: This course is intended as a 2 day intensive on using Pro/MECHANISM in detail with an emphasis on your specific interests if a longer customized course is necessary You will learn to use “connections” and “drivers” to build elegant assembly models using existing ProE parts, and you will learn how to convert an existing ProE assembly into a Pro/MECHANISM assembly.
 You will learn how to use this module to perform optimization studies, find motion envelope information, do dynamic global interference checks, and create assembly demonstration movies.
-These movies can be incorporated into PowerPoint Presentations for use in design reviews and sales presentations to effectively communicate in action how your assembly is intended to function and effectively impress your management, marketing or sales.
+These movies can be incorporated into PowerPoint Presentations for use in design reviews and sales presentations to effectively communicate in action how your assembly is intended to function and effectively impress your management, marketing or sales personnel.
 The end result will be reduced design time and higher design confidence by providing concurrent simulation of potential interference over a range of motion resulting in failures before prototypes are created.

 proe mechanism

-Class example: Clamp Assembly.
+Class example: Clamp Assembly

 Prerequisites: 1,000 hours minimum experience with Pro/ENGINEER